yesjeremiahchinwe/techtime_landing_page/README.md

 ## Overview

 TechTime is a website where you can grow your skills to advance your career by exploring a variety of Premium Courses that suit your career path.
+Note: This is just the landing page of the project and all the links and buttons go no where.

 ### The features of this project